Letting go mental for your feel -good weight

 ________________________________________________________________________________________________________________________________________________________________________________________________________

-Who can I not forgive?
+Who can't I forgive?
 Do I also not forgive myself in some areas?

 ________________________________________________________________________________________________________________________________________________________________________________________________________

-We always carry this resistance with us and it weighs on us.
-So start to reflect on yourself.
+We always carry this resistance with us, and it weighs on us.
+So start practicing self-reflection.
 The rule here is: notice, slow down, improve.